vb-consulting/RazorSvelte/README.md

 Each Razor Page has two new nested files:

-- `MyPage.cshtml.js` - rollup configuration file for this page.
+- `MyPage.rollup.config.js` - rollup configuration file for this page.
-- `MyPage.cshtml.ts` - entry typescript module file for this page.
+- `MyPage.entry.ts` - entry point typescript module file for this page.

 Note:

-Nesting of the files with the same name and different extension is supported by the Visual Studio and not by the Visual Studio Code at this point.
-If you need a different structure, feel free to reorganize them, but those two files are still required for each page.
+- Those two new files are dependent on the `MyPage.cshtml` (via project file settings) so that IDE's like VisualStudio and JetBrains Rider would nest them visually.
+- Nesting of this type is not currently supported by the Visual Studio Code.

 #### Configuration file